 Ever had feedback on your paper that said “Great job!”?
 If you haven’t, either you weren’t that good of a learner, or your teacher was better at giving feedback than mine.

-“Great job!” doesn’t tell the learner what he did right, just like a statement like “Not quite there yet” doesn’t give the student any insight into what he did wrong or on what he should work the next time.
+“Great job!” doesn’t tell the learner what he did right, just like a statement like “Not quite there yet” doesn’t give the student any insight into what he did wrong or what he should work on the next time.

 It’s very important that you are offering your students information about what they are doing right or wrong.
 Mind the “what” here.

-It can also help to tell your student what he is doing differently than before.
-Just like saying where he improved, even if he still has a long way to go.
+It can also help to tell your student what he is doing differently than before, just like saying where he improved, even if he still has a long way to go.

-3. The sooner the better
+3. The sooner, the better

-Feedback needs to be there while students are still thinking about the topic, performance, test or assignment.
+Feedback needs to be there while students are still thinking about the topic, performance, test, or assignment.

 It has to come while they are still thinking of the learning goal or something they are still striving for.
 Not just a closed chapter.
 Students need to have a reason to keep working on their assignment.

 Put yourself in the student’s place and ask yourself the following question: when would students want to hear your feedback?
-When you have corrected their exams and they can’t do anything anymore to change it or when they are still studying for the exams and when they can still do something about it?
+When you have corrected their exams, and they can’t do anything anymore to change it or when they are still studying for the exams and when can they still do something about it?